thymeleaf/thymeleaf-docs/docs/tutorials/usingthymeleaf.md

 <div th:include="::frag" th:with="onevar=${value1},twovar=${value2}">
 ```

-**Note** that this specification of local variables for a fragment —no matter whether it
+**Note** that this specification of local variables for a fragment ---no matter whether it
-has a signature or not— does not cause the context to emptied previously to its
+has a signature or not--- does not cause the context to emptied previously to its
 execution.
 Fragments will still be able to access every context variable being used at the
 calling template like they currently are.